canjs/can-stache/docs/keys/special.md

 @signature `%arguments`

-In an event binding, `%arguments` will pass the default arguments for the event as an Array:
+In an event binding, `%arguments` references the arguments passed when the event was dispatched/triggered.

 ```
 <input ($click)="doSomething(%arguments)"/>